IdeaBlade/zza.data/README.md

 ## The Zza Story ##
 Zza takes orders over the phone for pick-up and delivery; perhaps in your app, the `Customer` can order online.
 The customer self-identifies by name (“Skippy”) and phone number.
 If the customer wants the order delivered, s/he supplies a delivery address.

-The customer places an `Order` for pizzas, salads, and beverages.
+The customer places an `Order` for pizzas, salads, and drinks.
 The app remembers the customers and their orders.

-The customer picks from a `Product` catalog of pizzas, salads, and beverages.
+The customer picks from a `Product` catalog of pizzas, salads, and drinks.
 S/he can customize pizzas and salads (`Products`) with toppings (`ProductOptions`).
 The resulting order is a three level structure: `Order` -> `OrderItem` -> `OrderItemOption`.

 Pricing is a bit tricky ... deliberately.
 The pizzas and salads come in different sizes, each size with its own price for the base pizza/salad and a price per extra topping.
 Some of the toppings are free (spices).
 Some of the toppings cost double the topping-price-per-product-size (Pesto, BBQ Chicken).
 The parameters of the calculation are captured in properties of the `ProductSize`, `Product` and `ProductOption` entities.